 Track your spending with a budgeting app like Personal Capital.
 Just seeing what and where your money is going is a huge step toward figuring out your next steps.

-If you're just getting started, check out these ideas on starting your Frugal February.
+If you’re just starting, check out these ideas for starting your Frugal February.
 For us, Frugal February means no dining out for the month and going over our existing bills to see if we can get better deals elsewhere or cut spending with the bills we have, aka a bill audit.

 We don’t have cable television, but we do have internet, streaming services, cell phones, and all of the usual utility bills most families have.
 In February, I look over our bill trends and, if necessary, research other companies that provide the same service.

-At that point, I contact the original company to see if they'll match the lower cost.
-If they don't match, I thank them for their time and let them know I'd like to schedule disconnection in two weeks.
-Sometimes this triggers magical matching powers and I'm done and have a lower bill.
-If it doesn't, I have a couple of weeks to get the new service installed and/or call back to extend my current service once I have a new connection date.
+At that point, I contact the original company to see if they’ll match the lower cost.
+If they don’t match, I thank them for their time and let them know I’d like to schedule a disconnection in two weeks.
+Sometimes this triggers magical matching powers, and I’m done and have a lower bill.
+If it doesn’t, I have a couple of weeks to install a new service and/or call back to extend my current service once I have a new connection date.

 Now, your Frugal February will look totally different from mine.
 You might start packing your lunch for work instead of eating at the nearby restaurants.
-You might skip extras like coffee or drinks out.
+You might skip extras like coffee or drinks.

 And, roll your change if you have it around the house.
 Cash that in and either put it toward paying down debt or use it for fun money.